h3xstream/NuGetDocs/NuGet.Docs/Release-Notes/NuGet-3.4.4.md

-# NuGet 3.5 Beta Release Notes
+# NuGet 3.4.4 Release Notes

-NuGet 3.5 Beta was released on May 16, 2016 as part tof the ASP.NET Core Preview Tooling wave.
-This release adds support .NET Core RC2 and ASP.NET Core RC2.
-For more information about this release please refer to http://dot.net
+The primary focus of this release was improvements to the quality of 3.4.3 version of nuget.exe with a few fixes to the Visual Studio extension as well.

 You can download both the VSIX and NuGet.exe [here](https://dist.nuget.org/index.html).